gitmatheus/sfdx-custom-related-list/README.md

 ## 📬 Feedback and Support

 If you encounter any issues or have suggestions for improvement, please open an issue in the GitHub repository.
 I really appreciate your feedback and contributions to making these components better!

----

-Feel free to adjust the emojis to better match the tone and content of each section!